John Shertzer Hittell: Works of fiction

 La Grande-Duchesse de Gérolstein and Tannwald: A Drama based on Goethe's Faust by Johann Wolfgang von Goethe.

 Translations of works by Carl Reichenbach

 Hittell undertook the first English translations of two works by author Carl Reichenbach.
 These were Odic-Magnetic Letters and a section of the large work, The Sensitive Man and His Relation to Od, titled Somnambulism and Cramp.

 Religious views and writings

 Hittell was a known freethinker in the early Freethought movement as well as a Pantheist as described in his book A Plea for Patheism.
 Of his more well known books is The Evidences Against Christianity.

-Upon hearing that Hittell was to write a series of lectures against Christianity, famed early leader of the Latter Day Saint movement Parley P. Pratt sent him a letter.

-They appeared to be good friends with Pratt mentioning in reply to one Rev. Mr. Briggs in which Pratt was defending his polygamy against attacks made by Briggs, states: